 Speciality Centres equipped with cutting edge infrastructure

 Bipolar Disorder is a mental health condition in which the patient experiences severe variations in mood, behaviors and attitude towards life.
 Those suffering from Bipolar disorder exhibit extreme moods, like highs when the person feels excessively euphoric and irritable (hypomania) and extreme lows of depression (feelings of hopelessness and dread) in a cyclical manner.

 Bipolar disorder symptoms are generally characterized by frequent and unwarranted shifts in mood.
 The mood swings may occur only on rare occasions for some patients or continue to happen back to back for some.

 Bipolar disorder symptoms, as discussed, include major mood swings and sudden shifts in behavior.
 These symptoms depend greatly on the types of bipolar disorder.
 In general, along with mood swings, changes are also observed in:

 In many cases, bipolar disorder symptoms may not be characterized as an episode of depression or an excess euphoria.
 Based on the bipolar disorder types, individuals with the condition can also show symptoms of unstable moods, frequently changing highs and lows.
-The bipolar syndrome often results in a weaker job and academic performance throughout life, trouble with relationships throughout life, and even suicidal tendencies if the patient goes untreated.
+The bipolar syndrome often results in a weaker job and academic performance throughout life, trouble with relationships, and even suicidal tendencies if the patient goes untreated.